vsbuidev/blue-green-strategy-docker/README.md

 Green stack will run:

-Frontend: mapped internally
+Frontend: mapped internally or change the port to 5174

-Backend: on port 5002
+Backend: on port 5001

 ### 4. Health Check